Battle of the Mountains

 The Battle of the Mountains (Somali: Dagaalkii Buuraha) took place on November 25, 1984, during the Somali Civil War.
 The conflict was a key confrontation between the Somali National Movement (SNM) and the Somali government forces under President Siad Barre.
 The SNM launched an assault on the mountainous regions of Somaliland, aiming to resist the oppressive regime and secure the region's autonomy.

-The drive south and Pusan (July–September 1950)
+Background

 The SNM, formed as a response to Siad Barre's authoritarian rule, sought to challenge the government's control over northern Somalia.
 The battle was part of a broader struggle for independence and autonomy, particularly for Somaliland, which was seeking to separate from the rest of Somalia.

 The battle

 The battle was fought across several fronts: